a beginners simplified guide….

 What is Shutter Speed?

 Shutter Speed operates in fractions of a second, this controls the way your sensor captures an image.
 A slow shutter speed is around 1/15th of a second or slower, a fast shutter speed is around 1/250th of a second or faster.
 If you wanted to capture the motion of a glass falling off the table, a slow shutter speed would do the job.
 If you wanted to freeze water droplets in mid-air, a fast shutter speed is what you need.
 In addition, the slower the shutter speed, the more light let into your image, the faster your shutter speed the less light let in.

 What is ISO?

 ISO controls how sensitive your sensor is to light.
 When you adjust your ISO, you’re adjusting the sensor’s sensitivity to light.
 Adjusting your ISO to 100 would lower the camera’s sensitivity to light, ideal on a bright sunny day or with studio lights.
 Raising your ISO would increase the sensor’s sensitivity to light.
 However, going past 6400 on your ISO can produce unwanted grain in your image, so be cautious of that.

 Notice the difference in the left corner of the image.
 The image at 80 ISO has finer grain appearing sharper.
 The image at 12,800 ISO has more noise, resulting in an image not as sharp.

 The goal is to get proper exposure, you can only get proper exposure by adjusting your aperture, shutter speed or ISO.
-However, tricky lighting situations may prohibit you from getting proper exposure, for these situations you would do something called exposure stacking, more on this in the future.
+However, tricky lighting situations may prohibit you from getting proper exposure, for these situations you would do exposure stacking.